latolukasz/beeorm-doc/docs/guide/crud.md

 ## Saving new entities

-There are many ways to store entity new database.
+There are many ways to store an entity in a new database.
 The Simplest way is to use `engine.Flush()` method:

 <code-group>